 When you go to the grocery store, find the freshest lemongrass plants you can buy.
-When you get home, trim a couple of inches off the top of the lemongrass plants and peel away anything that looks somewhat dead.
+When you get home, trim a couple of inches (5 cm.) off the top of the lemongrass plants and peel away anything that looks somewhat dead.
 Take the stalks and put them into a glass of shallow water and place it near a sunny window.

 After a few weeks, you should start seeing tiny roots at the bottom of the lemongrass herb stalk.
-It’s not much different than starting any other plant in a glass of water.
+It’s not much different than rooting any other plant in a glass of water.
 Wait for the roots to mature a little more and then you can transfer the lemongrass herb to a pot of soil.

 If you live in a warm climate, you can plant your lemongrass plants out in the backyard in a bog or pond.
-Of course, growing the plant indoors is nice for having easy access to the fresh plant whenever you need it.
+Of course, growing the plant indoors is nice for having easy access to the fresh herb whenever you need it.